Le pupille: Critical response

 On the review aggregator website Rotten Tomatoes, the short film holds an approval rating of 91% based on 11 critic reviews, with an average rating of 8.50/10.

-Noel Murray of Los Angeles Times asserted, "It’d be a sin to spoil what happens next, but suffice to say this charming and surprisingly suspenseful film shares with Rohrwacher’s other work a puckish sense of humor and a deep understanding of how sometimes, in the name of righteousness, people can be awfully wicked."
-John Serbe of Decider called the short film a "delightful Chrstimas short," writing, "Le Pupille is a mischievous little thing with a smartly realized setting and visual aesthetic.
-Shot on warm and grainy 16mm film, it looks suitably authentic – and the emotions and laughs you’ll experience are, too.
-Rohrwacher masterfully directs her young cast, capturing their innocent wildness and very subtly underscoring their fleeting moments of joy with the sadness of their situation: It’s Christmas."
+Noel Murray of Los Angeles Times asserted, "It'd be a sin to spoil what happens next, but suffice to say this charming and surprisingly suspenseful film shares with Rohrwacher's other work a puckish sense of humor and a deep understanding of how sometimes, in the name of righteousness, people can be awfully wicked."
+John Serbe of Decider called the short film a "delightful Christmas short," writing, "Le Pupille is a mischievous little thing with a smartly realized setting and visual aesthetic.
+Shot on warm and grainy 16mm film, it looks suitably authentic—and the emotions and laughs you'll experience are, too.
+Rohrwacher masterfully directs her young cast, capturing their innocent wildness and very subtly underscoring their fleeting moments of joy with the sadness of their situation: It's Christmas."